zicklag/docs-1/app/content/collections.md

 </video>

 Find all Items with one or more Fields containing your searched value, excluding any Items which have been [filtered out](#filter-items).
-To search through a Collection's Items, follow the steps below.
+To search through a Collection's Items, follow these steps.

 1. Navigate to the Content Module and select the desired Collection.
 2. Select <span mi icon>search</span> in the Page Header and a search bar will appear.